matter-labs/eip1962/documentation/Gas_schedule.md

 Implementation has clear separatation of Miller loop and final exponentiation, so for all the curves final cost of the pairing operation can be represented as `cost = subgroup_checks + (one_off + final_exp_cost + num_pairs * miller_loop_cost) / multiplier`.
 - `subgroup_checks` denoted computations required to perform subgroup checks if requested by caller
-- `one_off` parameter may be equal to zero in some cases and denoted costs required to perform all the validations and precomputations (expensive operations like divisions, large exponent powerings, etc).
+- `one_off` parameter that denotes costs required to perform all the validations and precomputations (expensive operations like divisions, large exponent powerings, etc) before performing an actual pairing.
 - `num_pairs` parameter is factored based on apriori assumptions (more on this below).
 - `miller_loop_cost` is a computational cost of running the Miller loop (part of the pairing operation) per single pair of points
 - `final_exp_cost` is a computational cost of the final exponentiation.
 This is one-off operation after the Miller loop